MujeebAlli-O/My-repo/README.md

 - 👋 Hi, I’m @MujeebAlli-O

-- 👀 I’m interested in Data vanalysis
+- 👀 I’m interested in Data analysis
+- I am skilled in Excel, PowerBI, effective communication skills, team work, leadership skills, proficiency in English.
 - 🌱 I’m currently learning SQL.
 - 💞️ I’m looking to collaborate on projects and connect with likeminds.
 - 📫 How to reach me: abdulmujeebao@gmail.com